mdschweda/globwatch/README.md

   -w|--workdir      The work directory of the executed command.
 The default default is the directory where the changed occured.
   -ic|--ignorecase  Specifies that the search is case insensitive.

-Placeholders %path and %pathBefore are available inside your command argument.
+Placeholders %path, %pathBefore and %event are available inside your command argument.

 Return values:
   0 - Execution aborted by user